 If you haven’t updated your site in the last three years, it’s probably time.
 A new and modern refreshed design and layout will be a welcome change to new prospects and current customers.
 Hire a professional designer to guide you.

 If you can’t afford to redo your whole site right now, try a minisite with just the basics – contact information and the products you sell.
 I like using Squarespace for this approach.
 They make it super easy, even for the non-technically inclined.

 You can even tailor your site to a particular line of your business — auto insurance, life insurance, home insurance, etc.

 11. Buy a Dot Biz URL

 If you’re a younger agent trying to find younger clientele you may wonder how you can differentiate yourself from the dozens of other local agent websites.
 The answer could be as simple as your URL.
 Instead of YourName.com, try YourName.biz.
-It’s more playful and a little edgy.
+It shows you’re a professional and sets you apart.